-10 Project Name NEIGHBORHOOD CRIME REDUCTION THROUGH POLICE SOCIAL

-WORKER PROGRAM

-Target Area City of Lancaster

-Goals Supported Promote Neighborhood Quality of Life

-Needs Addressed Promote Neighborhood Quality of Life

-Funding CDBG: \$80,000

-Description In 2022, the City will continue to leverage CDBG funding to assist the Neighborhood Crime Reduction Through Police Social Worker Program in supporting a community-oriented, holistic policing program aimed at preventing crime through engagement and connection in order to proactively assist City residents in need by connecting them to appropriate social services or behavioral or mental health providers.
+10 Project Name NEIGHBORHOOD CRIME REDUCTION THROUGH POLICE SOCIAL WORKER PROGRAM Target Area City of Lancaster Goals Supported Promote Neighborhood Quality of Life Promote Neighborhood Quality of Life Needs Addressed Funding CDBG: \$1,000 Description In 2023, the City will continue to leverage CDBG funding to assist the Neighborhood Crime Reduction Through Police Social Worker Program in supporting a community-oriented, holistic policing program aimed at preventing crime through engagement and connection in order to proactively assist City residents in need by connecting them to appropriate social services or behavioral or mental health providers.
 This program will work to resolve issues related to homelessness, wellbeing, mental health, aging, housing, child welfare, and domestic violence.
 This has helped to improve police-led community outcomes and enhance neighborhood quality of life to the benefit of a predominately low- and moderate-income City area.

-- Target Date 6/30/2023

-- Estimate the number and This activity will serve a neighborhood service area comprised of at least 500

-type of families that will persons.

-benefit from the possilo

-proposed activities

-i Location Description City of Lancaster, Police Beats 1 - 6

-• Planned Activities See description.

-11 Project Name HEALTH AND HOUSING SOCIAL WORKER PROGRAM

-• Target Area City of Lancaster

-• Goals Supported Promote Neighborhood Quality of Life

-• Needs Addressed Promote Neighborhood Quality of Life

-Funding

-•

-Description The Health and Housing Social Worker Activity is responsible for providing social service and housing support to the City of Lancaster's Community Planning and Economic Development Department (CPED) and members of the community through managing a caseload focused on addressing problems related to housing and resident health and wellbeing.
-In 2022, the Health and Housing Social Worker will continue to assist City-clientele in resolving persistent housing-related issues and in finding and securing affordable housing opportunities in the City while also addressing intersecting health issues impacting housing.
-This program acts as a liaison between the City and the various social service agencies by providing follow-up and case monitoring related to housing issues through a holistic, coordinated community response that connected clientele to a variety of agencies to address intersecting socioeconomic issues related to housing, as appropriate.
-This activity actively contributes to furthering the City's goals to utilize CDBG to promote neighborhood quality of life and to also increase access to affordable housing opportunities.
+Due to current spending trends impacted by an unforeseen reduction in staffing levels, the City has determined to commit \$1,000 in 2023 CDBG funding to this program to allow sufficient time for the activity to fully expend its remaining FY2021 and full FY2022 allocations.
+Target Date 2/31/2024 Estimate the number and type of families that will benefit from the proposed activities This activity will serve a neighborhood service area comprised of at least 500 persons.
+Location Description City of Lancaster, Police Beats 1 - 6 Planned Activities See description.
+11 1 Project Name HEALTH AND HOUSING SOCIAL WORKER PROGRAM Target Area City of Lancaster City of Lancaster Promote Neighborhood Quality of Life Needs Addressed Promote Neighborhood Quality of Life Funding CDBG: \$75,000